PelionIoT/mbl-docs/Docs/develop_applications/user_app_helloworld.md

     $ git clone git@github.com:ARMmbed/mbl-core.git --branch mbl-os-0.8
     ```

-1. Navigate to the `mbl-core` project.
+1. Navigate to the `helloworld` folder in your clone:

-## Building the application with the cross-compiler
+    ```
+    cd mbl-core/tutorials/helloworld
+    ```

-[dockcross](https://github.com/dockcross/dockcross) is a Docker-based cross-compiling toolchain.
+1. [dockcross](https://github.com/dockcross/dockcross) is a Docker-based cross-compiling toolchain.
 We build a new Docker image with dockcross as the starting point, adding the `opkg` utilities.
 The image is defined in `./tutorials/helloworld/cc-env/<arm-arch>/Dockerfile`, where `<arm-arch>` is the architecture type of the microprocessor on the target device:

 | Target device | `<arm-arch>` value | `<device-name>` value |
 | --- | --- | --- |